macleginn/bivaltyp/content/languages/descriptions/Kurdish_Sorani.md

 ```

-Finally, direct objects (O) expressed by overt noun phrases are not indexed on the verb.
+Finally, direct objects (DO) expressed by overt noun phrases are not indexed on the verb.
 This can be interpreted as the use of default 3SG agreement markers (see 6 and 7).
 However, non-lexical objects are expressed by verb agreement markers (8).
 Overall, argument indexing in transitive constructions in the past tense mirrors that of the present tense.

 ```